 What does a BSEC do?

-The Building Supervisor for Emergency Conditions (BSEC) should be the first one out, going directly to the Emergency Assembly Area (EAA).
+The Building Supervisor for Emergency Coordinators (BSEC) should be the first one out, going directly to the Emergency Assembly Area (EAA).
 Once there, this person should then coordinate with their BES’s in the EAA.
 Prepare to brief important information with first responders.
 Arrange for support to emergency responders (as needed).

 - Coordinate and manage their building’s emergency preparedness activities,

 - Participate in training and meetings

 - Ensure occupants are in the Emergency Assembly Area (EAA)

 - Provide information to the Emergency Operations Center (EOC) and first responders in an emergency.

 The Building Emergency Staff (BES) assist in clearing people from inside and away from the building.
 Observing things emergency responders may need to know, using your basic senses and as safety permits.

 - Assist or guide people to the exits or safe refuge areas

 - Communicate with their BSEC